-The economic law course is divided into two parts.
-The first part provides an overview of the main principles and laws that rule makers can use to regulate the economy.
-This section aims to make it possible for any student to understand how laws can impact the economy, regardless of their background.
-It ends with an analysis of how EU economic regulations operate.
-The course's second part focuses on capital market regulation, particularly on the EU framework (MiFID II, Prospectus, Transparency, and Market Abuse) and the impact of technological innovation, such as FinTech, on the Capital Market Union.
-Finally, the course concludes with a brief review of emerging legal issues concerning the EU regulation of blockchain technology and AI.
+The economic law course consists of two parts.
+The first is an overview of the main principles and laws through which rule makers can deploy the regulatory framework of the economy.
+The aim is to enable any student, regardless of background, to understand how law can affect the economy.
+This part concludes with an analysis of how the EU economy regulation works.
+The second part of the course focused on capital market regulation with a specific look at the EU framework (MiFID II, Prospectus, Transparency, and Market Abuse) and the impact of technological innovation (FinTech) on the Capital Market Union.
+The course will conclude with a brief review of emerging legal issues concerning the adoption of blockchain technology.